cyber-prophet/bostrom-journal/BostromJournal001 copy.md

 ### cyberdbot [~](QmWjcFRoVPeYXWug6NsoWFGA8PWqfFWcJ6G2HFNLf5QyXR)

 [Open source](https://github.com/Snedashkovsky/cyberdBot) telegram bot for Cyber.

-The hosted by the developer bot is up and running and can be found on [telegram](https://t.me/cyberdbot).
-It has the following features:
+The bot is alive and can be found on [telegram](https://t.me/cyberdbot).
+It has features:

 - searching on Bostrom
 - creating cyberlinks
 - creating tweets
-- uploading files to IPFS node and providing their CIDs
+- uploading files to IPFS node and providing their cid

 ### cyber-js [~](QmcwgfBG21fQ3sqiQhwnvFmadijd2GYZDF81QyQLXoJtEM)